ninabreznik/women-teach-coding/README.md

 is a collection of amazing open source women who create coding tutorials.
 This is a non-paid and open source project.
 Everyone is invited to use the data and/or contribute to the registry.

 # twitter list
-[this is the Twitter list](https://twitter.com/serapath/lists/github-women-teach-coding/members) all the ladies from this registry
+[this is the Twitter list](https://twitter.com/serapath/lists/github-women-teach-coding/members) all the women from this registry

 # license